APPLICATION FAQs

 What if I've been to the venues before?

 Prospective vendors will enter their company information, sign a vendor agreement, upload their COI, and pay an application fee.
+An on-site orientation is required of many vendors.

 What is the deadline?